1, 4-6, 8, 10, *11, 14, 15, 18, 21, 22, **23, 24, 29, 34, 35, 36,

 We use the logic for printing the nodes from root to leave node.
 Since in that we save the entire path for all possible route that will use a lot of space.
 We modify that code to pass the maximum sum as int instead of passing array/arraylist (this will be done instead of printing the array) .
 Also we would need to store the node where we found the max value.

-Since it the above case we used to print the entire array, but here we are not storing that.
-So we will have to write a method to print all nodes from target node.
+Since it the above case we used to print the entire path, but here we are not storing that.
+So we will have to write a method to print all nodes from root to the target node.
 This can be seen in the code link here.

 - *** Check whether a binary tree is complete or not.
 Article.
 Code.
 GFG